 Plastic Waste and the Environment

-In the Fall of 2021, the KWRC staff assessed streams and rivers in our watershed for macroplastics.
+Over the course of a year, from 2021 to 2022, the KWRC staff assessed streams and rivers in our watershed for macroplastics.
 The term macroplastic defines any piece of plastic waste that measures over 5mm, such as plastic bags, silage wrap or water bottles.
-Our Waste Diversion Project Coordinator and technicians have walked approximately 40km of streams and tributaries to determine where the plastic problem areas are.
+Our Waste Diversion Project Coordinator and technicians have walked approximately 90km of streams and tributaries to determine where the plastic problem areas are.
 To date, staff have conducted plastic assessments on Parsons Brook, Wards Creek, Trout Creek, Smiths Creek and the Kennebecasis River.

 KWRC staff conducted these assessments to learn the amount and types of litter in our waterways.
 Our primary goal was to determine the areas where agricultural plastic was most prominent so that we could initiate a course of action to combat the build up of these plastics in the environment.